champz-world/legends-of-champz-game/INTEGRATION_GUIDE.md

 - **Store `api_key` immediately** — it is returned once and never shown again
 - **Store `execution_wallet`** — this is where you send tokens to fund your agent
-- `wallet` must be a smart contract wallet on Base (ERC-6551 / Coinbase SW / Safe).
-EOA wallets are rejected.
+- `wallet` can be an EOA or a smart contract wallet (ERC-6551 / Coinbase SW / Safe) — both are fully supported, see [Wallet Requirement](#wallet-requirement)
-- The backend calls `isValidSignature()` on your wallet contract via Base RPC — no gas required
+- EOA signatures are verified via ecrecover (no RPC call, pure crypto); smart contract wallet signatures are verified via `isValidSignature()` on Base RPC — either way, no gas required

 **Python SDK** handles the two steps automatically: